17 Fun Independence Day Facts to Celebrate July 4

 Written By: The Planet D

 Happy 4th of July!!!
 This is America’s Day!
-It was on July 4th, 1776 that The United States became an independent nation.
+It was on July 4th, 1776, that The United States became an independent nation, marking a significant moment in American independence.
 From that day forward, July 4th has been known as Independence Day.

 Facts about Independence Day Celebrations